Helmut Kohl: First candidacy for the chancellorship and the 1976 Bundestag election

 Strauß took the discord as a starting point to evaluate chances of expanding the CSU on the federal level, such as having separate electoral lists in the states of North Rhine-Westphalia, Lower Saxony, Hamburg, and Bremen.
 He hoped to draw away right-wing voters from the FDP towards the CSU and went as far as having private meetings with industrialists in North Rhine-Westphalia.
 These attempts led to discomfort within the membership base of the CDU and hampered both parties' chances in the upcoming elections.
-Kohl himself remained silent during these tensions, which some interpreted as a lack of leadership, while others such as future president Karl Carstens praised him for seeking a consensus at the centre of the party.
+Kohl remained silent during these tensions, which some interpreted as a lack of leadership, while others, such as future president Karl Carstens, praised him for seeking a consensus at the centre of the party.

 In the 1976 federal election, the CDU/CSU coalition performed very well, winning 48.6% of the vote.
 They were kept out of government by the centre-left cabinet formed by the Social Democratic Party of Germany (SPD) and Free Democratic Party (FDP), led by Social Democrat Helmut Schmidt.
 Kohl then retired as minister-president of Rhineland-Palatinate to become the leader of the CDU/CSU in the Bundestag.
 He was succeeded by Bernhard Vogel.

 Leader of the opposition

-In the 1980 federal elections, Kohl had to play second fiddle, when CSU leader Franz Josef Strauss became the CDU/CSU's candidate for chancellor.
+In the 1980 federal elections, Kohl had to play second fiddle when CSU leader Franz Josef Strauss became the CDU/CSU's candidate for chancellor.
 Strauß was also unable to defeat the coalition of the SPD and the FDP.
 Unlike Kohl, Strauß did not want to continue as the leader of the CDU/CSU and remained Minister-President of Bavaria.
-Kohl remained as leader of the opposition, under the third Schmidt cabinet (1980–82).
+Kohl remained as leader of the opposition under the third Schmidt cabinet (1980–1982).
 On 17 September 1982, a conflict of economic policy occurred between the governing SPD/FDP coalition partners.
 The FDP wanted to radically liberalise the labour market, while the SPD preferred greater job security.
 The FDP began talks with the CDU/CSU to form a new government.